 8. Put the bundles in a pot or roaster on a rack above several inches of water.
 Steam for 1-2 hours.
 Or put bundle directly into the water or a dye bath.
 Raise the temperature just below a boil.
 Allow to simmer for 1 to 2 hours.

 9. Use tongs to remove the bundles allow them to cool bit.

 10. Carefully unbundle the paper, being careful not to tear the fragile wet paper.
-Pick of plant material, Separate and spread the papers to dry on a flat surface.
-It plant material is stuck, allow the paper to dry some before trying to remove it. *Tip to create ragged or feather edges to give paper an artistic handmade look:.
-While the paper is still wet, place a ruler or other straight edge firmly against the outside edges.
+Pick off plant material.
+Separate and spread the papers to dry on a flat surface.
+It plant material is stuck, allow the paper to dry some before trying to remove it. *Tip create ragged or feather edges to give paper an artistic handmade look: While the paper is still wet, place a ruler or other straight edge firmly against the outside edges.
 Make a crease and tear of the edge with the ruler still in place.